rishitaggarwal1/docker_project/README.md

-# docker_project
+# Website-Project-Using-Docker
-This is an Website using Docker.
-In which Wordpress and MySQL images are used.
+This is the docker-compose yml file of my website project with the use of wordpress and mysql.